sguox002/leetcode/leetcode-all.md

 <<-1151	Minimum Swaps to Group All 1's Together    		58.7%	Medium
-equivalent to find the window with most 1s. window size=total number of 1s.
+equivalent to find the window with most 1s. window size=total number of 1s. num of swap = num1s-max1s
+**
 ->>

 <<-1156	Swap For Longest Repeated Character Substring    		47.7%	Medium
 equivalent: find the longest window with only one char different from the other one.
 You need has at least one outside the group. try each index as the repeat char and expand the window.
+****
+->>

+<<-1208	Get Equal Substrings Within Budget    		42.9%	Medium
+two equal length string s and t, we want to change s to t by same locations at the cost of |s[i]-t[i]|. given a maxcost, and find the longest substring <=maxcost. sliding window of |s[i]-t[i]|.
+->>

+<<-1493	Longest Subarray of 1's After Deleting One Element    		58.6%	Medium
+sliding window with at most one 0 inside. record previous 0 position.
+->>

+<<-1695.
+Maximum Erasure value.
+given an array of positive numbers, erase a subarray containing unique elements. return the max sum of the subarray. using hashmap or hashset. (using hashset, when you add an element which is present in hashset, keep popping left elements until the element is not present).
 ->>

 <<-1163	Last Substring in Lexicographical Order    		35.7%	Hard